mecid/mecid.github.io/_posts/2025-06-10-what-is-new-in-swiftui-after-wwdc25.md

 }
 ```

-The new WebView allows us not only load web pages, but also observe them, customize user agent, etc.
+The new *WebView* allows us not only load web pages, but also observe them, customize user agent, etc.

 This is going to be a huge year for SwiftUI on macOS.
-As Apple noted there is a huge performance improvement for List and other scrollable views on macOS.
-Apple also introduced the new Instrument template making profiling your SwiftUI apps much easier.
+As Apple noted there is a huge performance improvement for *List* and other scrollable views on macOS.
+Apple also introduced the new Instruments template making profiling your SwiftUI apps much easier.

 During next monthes, I will try to dig into new APIs and share with your more detailed overview of them.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!